Currently set to Index

 • Some markets have barriers, too.
 You need to research gated categories.
 Recognize that you might need to put in extra effort if you choose a product from the list.
 This can include documentation, invoicing, and more.
 All this, on top of beating out competitors, might be too much for you.

-7. You’re Copying Successful Sellers
+7. You’re Copying Amazon Successful Sellers

+Another controversial problem: Don’t copy the big guys.
+I’ve taken many Amazon FBA courses, and some gurus suggest taking the best ideas and copying them for your own gain.
 This worked in the past.
 But in 2022 and beyond, it’s a waste of time.
 Instead of copying, sell something better.
 Read negative comments and make the product better by solving those issues.
 The big guys may lack that extra attention to detail.
 Bring something new to the table.

 Ingenuity will always give you a competitive advantage.